 Signs of Stress

 Everyone reacts to stress differently.
-However, some common signs and symptoms of the fight or flight response include:
+However, some common signs and symptoms of the fight response include:

 Cold or sweaty hands and feet.

 Persistent difficulty concentrating.